VineethAljapur/projects/jwst_cosmic_conn/README.md

 Installations:
 -------------

-Reccomended way to install packages is via Anaconda
+Recommended way to install packages is via Anaconda.
+More on it https://www.anaconda.com/

 ```
 conda env create -y env.yaml